-III.
 Background

-Biomass includes both forest and agricultural residues -- both are prevalent in Montana.
-Biomass can be a feedstock for both electricity and fuel -- both opportunities are viable and being explored in Montana.
-HJR 1 notes that biomass for liquid fuel and electricity are options worthy of discussion and review.
+Biomass includes both forest and agricultural residues-both are prevalent in Montana.
+Biomass can be a feedstock for both electricity and fuel-both opportunities are viable and being explored in Montana.
+HJR 1 notes that biomass for liquid fuel and for electricity are options worthy of discussion and review.
 The focus of the EQC's biomass study, however, largely revolves around the word "residues" or looking at opportunities to use materials that are leftover or not fully utilized.
 The information in this report does not include oilseed crushing facilities or operations that use annual crops as feedstock in Montana but instead focuses on projects that are utilizing woody biomass or agricultural residues, like straw and corn stalks.
+The study also largely focuses on biomass for heat and electricity, as opposed to biofuels.

 Woody biomass users in Montana consume about 2.2 to 2.7 million dry tons of woody biomass a year, largely using mill residue to fuel the supply.
 Biomass users include 10 bark or wood pellet plants, Fuels for Schools facilities, two board facilities, and one pulp mill.
-A single facility, Smurfit-Stone Container Corp., accounted for more than one-half of the total annual biomass consumption in Montana.2 That facility closed in early 2010.
+A single facility, Smurfit-Stone Container Corp., accounted for more than one-half of the total annual biomass consumption in Montana.
+That facility closed in early 2010.